Project-MONAI/monai-deploy-app-sdk/.planning/ROADMAP.md

 ## Phase 0: Foundation

-**Status (2026-08-17):** 4/7 tasks done.
-Tasks 0.1, 0.2, 0.6, 0.7 ✓ (scaffold, cu13 pins, Nsight harness, RMM verified on driver 610.57.04/CUDA 13.3 — A100-SXM4-40GB).
-Task 0.3 ◐ — testdata/input holds 1 MR series (62 dcm) with complete SC/SEG(2)/SR ground truth in testdata/output (source UIDs match); the ≥5-CT-study criterion is unmet (no CT data in repo).
-Tasks 0.4, 0.5 ✗ (no baseline script, no results CSV) — no longer driver-gated.
+**Status (2026-08-17):** Tasks 0.1, 0.2, 0.3, 0.6, 0.7 ✓.
+0.3 closed with documented deviation: working corpus is the single UTE-MR series in `testdata/input` (62 slices) with complete SC/SEG(2)/SR ground truth in `testdata/output`; the ≥5-CT-study bar is deferred to the final Phase 1 gate (see TEST-01 deviation in REQUIREMENTS.md).
+0.7 verified on driver 610.57.04/CUDA 13.3 (A100-SXM4-40GB, `test_rmm.py` PASSED).
+Task 0.4 ✓ (`.planning/scripts/baseline_benchmark.py`).
+Tasks 0.5, 0.6 in progress (baseline runs + demo Nsight trace).
 See STATE.md.

 **Timeline:** Week 1
 **Goal:** Establish project scaffolding, validated dependencies, and a measurable baseline so that every subsequent phase can prove improvement with hard numbers.